ivotron/popper2-paper/paper/paper.md

 The container engine plugins abstract generic operations that all engines support such as creating an image from a `Dockerfile`;
 downloading images from a registry and converting them to their internal format;
 and container-level operations such as creation, deletion, and renaming.
-Currently, there are plugins for Docker, Podman and Singularity, with others planned by the Popper community.
+Currently, there are plugins for Docker, Podman, and Singularity, with others planned by the Popper community.

 The behavior of a resource manager and a container engine can be customized by passing specific configuration through the configuration file.
 This enables the users to take advantage of engine and resource manager specific features in a transparent way.